NetSPI/xssValidator/README.md

 After this has completed you should see a BUILD SUCCESSFUL message.
 The .jar file is located in burp-extender/bin/burp/xssValidator.jar.
 Import this into Burp.

+Alternatively use gradle:

+    $ cd burp-extender
+    $ gradle build

+Which will generate build/libs/xssValidator.jar

 Usage
 -----